basecamp/handbook/making-a-career.md

 The Radford data is reviewed once per year at the end of November.
 If it's warranted, that is if the market rates in the top 10% have gone up, we'll increase pay on January 1st to follow suit.
 We don't decrease pay, even if the market rates may have dropped.
 If that happens, we'll hold them steady until they come up again.

+In addition to raises based on Radford market data, we've also in the past given raises in excess of those based on core price index inflation numbers, if the market didn't move upward.
+(This is not a guarenteed practice.)

 Everyone in the same role at the same level is paid the same at Basecamp.

 When someone gets a promotion, that goes from one level to the next, they'll get a corresponding pay raise January 1st as well.